sbillin/IMLP/README.md

 Point (IMLP) algorithm described in the paper:

-Seth Billings, Emad Boctor, and Russell Taylor, "Iterative Most-Likely Point Registration (IMLP): A Robust Algorithm for Computing Optimal Shape Alignment", PLoS One (2015)
+Seth Billings, Emad Boctor, and Russell Taylor, "Iterative Most-Likely Point Registration (IMLP): A Robust Algorithm for Computing Optimal Shape Alignment", PLOS One (2015)

-To generate IMLP source code: see "cisstICP" folder
+To compile the C++ library containing the IMLP source code: see "cisstICP" folder.
-To run PLoS One experiments: see "PLOSONE" folder
+To run the experiments described in the PLOS One paper: see "PLOSONE" folder.

-Source code is provided for the following algorithms (see PLoS One paper for details):
+Source code is provided for the following algorithms (see PLOS One paper for details):
  - IMLP
  - IMLP-CP
  - IMLP-MD
  - ICP
  - Robust ICP

-Other prior-work algorithms evaluated in the PLoS One paper, for which source code is not provided, include:
+Other algorithms (of other authors) evaluated in the PLOS One paper, for which source code is not provided, include:

 GICP: